qbicsoftware/data-manager-app/docs/fair/research-objects.md

-# RO-crates support in the data manager
+# RO-crates support in the data manager app

 [RO-crates](https://www.researchobject.org/ro-crate/) (RO: Research Object) provide a way structured and machine-actionable way to bundle metadata and files in one single digital object.
 We will look into how RO-Crates can be supported in the data manager.